 Benefits of Evaporative Cooling

-Evaporative coolers use simple technology and as a result are much cheaper to buy, install and maintain.
+Evaporative coolers also rely on relatively simple technology and as a result are much cheaper to buy, install and maintain.
 Plus, they operate on regular household current so they don't require a dedicated circuit.

 Evaporative coolers are even available in small sized window and portable units that can be used to cool an individual room.

-Unfortunately, evaporative coolers work best when the air they are pulling in is dry.
-As the humidity in the outside air increases, the effectiveness of evaporative cooling goes down.
-In reality, evaporative coolers work best only in certain areas such as the southwest or where the climate is arid and the air is dry.
-In areas with higher humidity, evaporative coolers aren't really an option since they'd actually be adding moisture to the air and there would be no cooling effect.
+Evaporative coolers work best when the air they are pulling in is dry.
+As the humidity in the outside air increases, the effectiveness of swamp cooling goes down.
+For practical purposes, evaporative coolers work best only in certain areas, such as the American Southwest, where the climate is arid and the air is dry.
+In areas with higher humidity, they'd be adding moisture to saturated air and there would be little to no cooling effect.

 Another drawback to evaporative coolers is they use a substantial amount of water (up to 15 gallons per day) to provide their cooling effect.
 In dry areas, this consumption can put a real strain on water supplies.

-In spite of the fact that evaporative coolers may not be a cooling option for all of us, there is no doubt that they do provide energy savings and reduce the risk of damage to the environment.
-So even if we all can't use an evaporative cooler, we all do benefit from the energy conservation and environmental protection they provide.
+In spite of the fact that evaporative coolers may not be a cooling option for all of us, they do provide energy savings and reduce the risk of damage to the environment in the right climates.
+So even if we all can't use this ancient method, we all benefit from the energy conservation and environmental protection it provides.